Skip to content

 Labels

 B-unstable Blocker: Implemented in the nightly compiler and unstable.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. disposition-close This PR / issue is in PFCP or FCP with a disposition to close it. finished-final-comment-period The final comment period is finished for this PR / Issue.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC disposition-close This PR / issue is in PFCP or FCP with a disposition to close it. finished-final-comment-period The final comment period is finished for this PR / Issue.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.
 T-libs-api Relevant to the library API team, which will review and decide on the PR/issue.

 Comments